Browsed by

 Trinitarians will then point out that Jesus Christ is referred to as “Savior” many times in the New Testament, as if there are no other saviors.
 However, this assertion is easily debunked by the Scriptures themselves.
 One very good example of this scriptural proof is: read more

-To Understand Prophecy, We Must Always Consider the Context
+To Understand Bible Prophecy, Consider the Context

-To Understand Prophecy, We Must Always Consider the Context
+To Understand Bible Prophecy, Consider the Context

-Jehovah’s Witnesses recently published an article entitled “An Attack Coming From the North” (The Watchtower–Study Edition, April 2020), in which they admit that their prior explanation of the prophecy of Joel 2:7-9 was out of context, and therefore inaccurate.
-Their new explanation of this prophecy is very similar to what they call “Christendom” has explained for a long time, that is, the Babylonians would invade Judah and Jerusalem from the north and take over.
+Their new explanation of this prophecy is very similar to the one that what they call “Christendom” has explained for a long time, that is, the Babylonians would invade Judah and Jerusalem from the north and take over.
 Unfortunately for the JW’s, however, they still hold to their 607 BCE date for the destruction of Jerusalem, since it fits in with their ill-fated 1914 date. read more

 DOES REVELATION TEACH THE TRINITY?